 How Far Apart Should Cornhole Boards Be?

 The standard distance from front edge of one board to front edge of another Cornhole board is 27 feet (8.23m).
 This is about nine paces for an average adult.
+Stepping off the distance is fine for a general backyard game, but if you are going for a competitive event expect that there is an official measurement in order to make it a regulation distance.

 You can still have fun even with shorter Cornhole courts.
-And yes that seems to be the standard phrasing, it is not a Cornhole field or Cornhole pitch or Cornhole alley, it is a Cornhole court.
+And yes that seems to be the standard phrasing, it is not a Cornhole field or Cornhole pitch or Cornhole alley, it is a Cornhole Court.

-Since sometimes the length of your board may not match standards, the other measurement to worry about is how far apart the actuals holes are.
+Sometimes the length of your board may not match standards, the other measurement to worry about is how far apart the actuals holes are.
 For throwing an “airmail” which lands directly in the hole, dialing in this perfect toss is key.
-The measurement from hole to hole in Cornhole is 33 feet (10.06m), this assumes that each board is of standard dimensions and the hole is 3 feet from the front edge of the board.

 What Are Standard Sizes for Cornhole Boards?